erichgess/wordladder/notes.md

 One thing to note, I ran the after twice (the first time it was slightly slower).
 I don't know if this is because the performance improves on teh second run or if the performance is that variable.
 I ran a third time and it was 1.66

+2. Reduce the number of calls to grow slice.
+By recording the max bucket size and init the adjList to that size.
+Before: 15.prof 1.66 (third run)
+After: 16.prof 1.85 (fourth run)

+I ran the changed code 4 times and it was always slower.
+Reverted teh code changes.